Harvey Atkin

 Elliot Harvey Atkin (18 December 1942 – 18 July 2017) was a Canadian actor.
-He was best known for his roles as Morty Melnick in Meatballs, Sam in The Adventures of Sam & Max: Freelance Police, Sergeant Ronald Coleman in Cagney & Lacey, and for voicing King Koopa in the three Mario cartoon franchises; The Super Mario Bros.
+He was best known for his roles as Morty Melnick in Meatballs and Sergeant Ronald Coleman in Cagney & Lacey, as well as for voicing Sam in The Adventures of Sam & Max: Freelance Police and King Koopa in all three DiC Mario series; The Super Mario Bros.
 Super Show!, The Adventures of Super Mario Bros.
 3 and Super Mario World.

 Early life

 Atkin was born 18 December 1942 in Toronto, Ontario to parents of Russian-Jewish descent.
 He developed his interest in acting while a student at Northview Heights Secondary School by performing in a high school production of Eugene O'Neill's one-act play The Rope, for which he won an award at the Simpson's Drama Festival.
 Atkin initially worked at his father's construction company.
 He then became a real estate agent, eventually transitioning to acting in commercials.